urban-plumber/urban-plumber.github.io/qanda/index.md

 **A:** *Baseline*: Use default tree type, or plant functional type (PFT) for that geographic location (if your modelling system has that capability).
 *Detailed*: Use tree type(s) you think best represents the location.

+> **Q:** What are the assumptions I should use for the baseline?

+**A:** Where parameters are not provided in the baseline case (e.g. building height), models should use their default values, or values which modellers believe represent a generic, or average urban surface.
+These default values will be used in all baseline cases in the multi-site stage.

 ### Spinup